kevinw26/bk-community-reinvestment-act/README.md

 Mapping from CRA respondents to standard bank identifiers such as FDIC `CERT` and Fed `RSSD` is via the transmittal table.

-The list of CRA reporters can be found on the [FFIEC website](
+CRA reporter eligibility can be found on the [FFIEC website](
     https://www.ffiec.gov/cra/reporter.htm).
 In 2023, the reporters were all banks regulated by the OCC, Federal Reserve, or FDIC that also had assets in excess of 1.503 billion $ as of 31 December for the previous two calendar